mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <img src="/static/blog/2021-survey/5.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Ranked list: 1.
 The design - look and feel; 2.
 Customizability; 3.
 Documentation quality; 4.
 Comprehensiveness; 5.
 Performance; 6.
 Popularity; 7.
 Accessibility; 8.
 Offered support and help; 9.
 Bundle size" />

-<p class="blog-description">1500 out of 1589 answered - Check <a href="https://www.typeform.com/help/a/ranking-question-360052767651/">Typeform's documentation</a> to understand ranking average calculations.</p>
+<p class="blog-description">1500 out of 1589 answered - Check <a href="https://www.typeform.com/help/a/ranking-question-360052767651/">Typeform's documentation</a> to understand ranking average calculations</p>

-This year we experimented using Typeform to run the survey, which allowed developers to rank the criteria available - something that wasn't possible with Google Forms.
-That way, we didn't have to limit the answers to 3 options, allowing to capture a richer perspective.
-But, even so, the results weren’t too different from last year.
+This year we experimented with using Typeform to run the survey, which allows respondents to rank their choices.
+This could've given us a richer perspective than we've been able to capture in the past, but in the end the results weren't too different from last year.

 Design (look and feel) remains the most important criterion for choosing UI libraries, and customization and documentation quality are still there in the top 3.
 The notable difference this year seems to be performance climbing its way up, as it has been ranked as the fifth most important aspect.

 ### What else can we do to improve MUI for you?